Human Body Facts

 The name Argentinosaurus is pronounced: "AHR-gen-TEEN-uh-SAWR-us".

-The Argentinosaurus was part of a group of dinosaurs known as Sauropds (Titanosaur).
+The Argentinosaurus belongs to a group of dinosaurs known as Sauropds (Titanosaur).

 They lived in the Late Cretaceous Period between 93.5 and 97 million years ago.

 Estimates put the average weight of an Argentinosaurus between 88 and 110 tons.

 Estimates put the average length of an Argentinosaurus between 95 and 115 feet.

 The length of a Argentinosaurus is almost the same size as the width of an American football field.

 The Argentinosaurus was a herbivore.

-The Argentinosaurus is one of the largest known dinosaurs to ever live on our planet.
+The Argentinosaurus is one of the largest known dinosaurs to ever exist.

 The Argentinosaurus lived in South America, on what was then the island continent of South America.